Join us for two days of thought-provoking, challenging conversations with industry peers and allied thinkers.

 Becoming an Executive Director can be the chance of a lifetime to understand your community and how art serves it.
 In reality, the job description often differs from the actual responsibilities of the role with an ED being expected to wear many more hats.
 What are the core functions of this leadership role and the universal truths about marrying service and business?
 As we see a greater turnover of ED positions across our industry, what can we learn from the old guard and how can we look at new models of leadership to ensure that we are educating and nurturing the ED’s of our future?

-With a large number of ED vacancies, we’ll examine best hiring practices from head hunters across our own and other industries, about what organizations should be looking for in filling this leadership role.
+With a large number of ED vacancies, we’ll examine best hiring practices from HR and hiring professionals across our own and other industries, about what organizations should be looking for in filling this leadership role.

 In this hypothetical exercise, Alan LaFave (Hell’s Half Mile) has been given various sums of money to make the first hires for his all-volunteer-run festival.
 This workshop will allow participants to create a dream org chart from the ground up.